datacontroller/docs.datacontroller.io/docs/libraries.md

 ## Viya Libraries

-Library definitions should be added in the `autoexec.sas` of the configured Compute Context using Environment Manager.
+Library definitions should be added in the `autoexec.sas` of the designated Compute Context using Environment Manager.
+If this is not feasible, it is possible to insert code in the `[DC Drive Path]/services/settings.sas` file however this will have a performance impact due to the additional API calls that read the file.

 ## SAS 9 EBI Libraries

-Library definitions can be added in the `[DC Meta Path]/services/public/Data_Controller_Settings` stored process, IF required.
-In most cases, libname statements are NOT required because they are taken from metadata.
+In most cases, libname statements are NOT required, so long as they are accessible in metadata.

 For the VIEW menu, the libname statement is made using the [mm_assignlib](https://core.sasjs.io/mm__assignlib_8sas.html) macro (META engine).
 It is important that each library has a unique (up to 8 char) LIBREF.

 For the EDIT menu, direct libname statements are derived using the [mm_assigndirectlib](https://core.sasjs.io/mm__assigndirectlib_8sas.html) macro.

+If metadata extraction is not possible, libname statements may be added to the `[DC Meta Path]/services/public/Data_Controller_Settings` Stored Process.

 ## SASjs Server Libraries

-New library definitions can be added in the `[DC Drive Path]/services/public/settings.sas` stored program.
+New library definitions can be added in the `[DC Drive Path]/services/public/settings.sas` Stored Program.